-Scientists have developed a technique which could form the basis of a non-invasive diagnostic for Adenovirus – the virus responsible for a large number of common illnesses.
+Scientists have developed a technique that could form the basis of a non-invasive diagnostic for Adenovirus – the virus responsible for a large number of common illnesses.

 The biosensor technology developed by researchers at the University of Leeds can not only detect the presence of the virus, it can also identify the individual strain and the number of virus particles present.

 The study underpinning this research was published on February 15 in the journal Biosensors & Bioelectronics.

 Currently, testing for viruses is complicated, time consuming and requires specialist preparation of samples to identify virus DNA.
 Using this new technique, testing for viruses could be much quicker, simpler and ultimately less costly.
 For patients, this sort of diagnostic would mean faster treatment.

 “This is a significant leap forward in testing for viruses,” says Professor Paul Millner of the University’s Faculty of Biological Sciences, who supervised the study.
 “For the first time we’ve been able to test for the presence of a whole virus, rather than having to seek out its genetic material, and the first time the number of virus particles has been counted using a lab-on-a-chip device.
 These are both exciting developments.”